 As parents generally possess local bank accounts, the subsidy will be disbursed to parents via bank transfer.

-To assist schools to communicate with parents/guardians on issues concerning the student grant, starting from the 2020/21 school year, EDB will provide schools with progress reports on the applications via Student Grant System (https://stgsfile.edb.gov.hk/) on a regular basis, which will help schools better understand the progress of the applications as appropriate.
-Schools have to access Student Grant System to download the progress reports using the master school administrator accounts of the EDB e-Services Portal or Common Log-On System (CLO) school administrator accounts via CLO.
-For enquiries related to CLO, please contact CLO Helpdesk (email: firstname.lastname@example.org; phone: 3464 0592).
+To help schools better understand the progress of the applications and communicate with parents/guardians on issues concerning the student grant, EDB will provide schools with progress reports on the applications via the Student Grant System (https://stgsfile.edb.gov.hk/) on a regular basis.
+Schools have to access the Student Grant System to download the progress reports using the master school administrator accounts of the EDB e-Services Portal or Common Log-On System (CLO) school administrator accounts via CLO.

 For enquiries, please contact the EDB’s Special Duties Office (email: firstname.lastname@example.org; hotline: 3850 2000; address: Unit 1001-3, 10/F, Kwun Tong View, 410 Kwun Tong Road, Kowloon.)
 Please provide student name, school name, parent name and contact number to facilitate follow-up.